-- If the IRS levies (seizes) your wages, that money is sent to the IRS each pay period until:
+If the IRS levies (seizes) your wages, that money is sent to the IRS each pay period until:

-- You make other arrangements to pay your overdue taxes.
+You make other arrangements to pay your overdue taxes.

-- The amount of overdue taxes you owe has been paid.
+The amount of overdue taxes you owe has been paid.

-- The levy is released.
+The levy is released.

-- Unless the IRS agrees to some resolution, there are only a few options that can force the IRS to stop your garnishment:
+Unless the IRS agrees to some resolution, there are only a few options that can force the IRS to stop your garnishment:

-- Pay your tax debt in full.
+Pay your tax in full.

-- The statute of limitations expires.
+The statute of limitations expires.

-- You submit for an Offer in Compromise, or a payment plan.
+You submit for an Offer in Compromise, or a payment plan.

-- You show a “hardship” via financial documentation.
+You show a “hardship” via financial documentation.

 The IRS has ten years to collect your delinquent taxes starting when the tax is assessed.
 Once the statute of limitations expires, for the most part, this is the end to your tax problems.
 It is important to note filing an offer in compromise, bankruptcy, innocent spouse request, or appeals will stop the running of the statute of limitations.

 If you are thinking of waiting out the IRS, you might want to reconsider.
-The IRS becomes increasingly more aggressive the closer your debt gets to its expiration date.
+The IRS becomes increasingly more aggressive the closer your delinquency gets to its expiration date.
 You should consider a professional resolution group to contact the IRS and monitor the “status” of your debt.